implicityhq/PXLActionSheet/README.markdown

 You can check out the documentation over at [Cocoadocs](http://cocoadocs.org/docsets/PXLActionSheet/).

 ## Adding to Your Project
-Getting started using PXLNetworking is really easy!
+Getting started using PXLActionSheet is really easy!
 You can use Cocoapods or you can do it manually.

 ### Using CocoaPods
 Add the following to your `Podfile`.